thanhhang1306/portfolio/public/content/OtherProjects.md

 ## DevChain
 A platform aiming to resolve the challenges faced when connecting ideators with developers within the web3 landscape.
 Utilizing the Tron blockchain, it establishes a secure and transparent realm where project concepts can be collaboratively exchanged and developed, all while safeguarding the intellectual property of the ideators.
-First place project @ Princeton HackaTRON Web3.
+First place project for HackaTRON @Princeton (Web3).
 - Tags: Other
 - Badges:
   - Blockchain [red]